JordanWalsh35/Predicting-Drug-Use-with-the-Big-Five-Personality-Traits/README.md

 The Big Five personality trait model was initially developed in 1949 by D. W. Fiske and has grown in popularity over time.
 The model breaks personality down into five character traits: Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism – often abbreviated as OCEAN.
 The Big Five model has been studied extensively in relation to its predictive power (successfully predicts outcomes relating to personal, interpersonal, social, health etc.), cultural differences, gender differences and personality disorders.

-Openness describes a person’s willingness to try new experiences, their intellectually curiosity, openness to emotion and creativity.
+Openness describes a person’s willingness to try new experiences, their intellectual curiosity, openness to emotion and creativity.
 An individual who has high openness is also more likely to engage in risky behaviour.
 Conscientiousness is represented by high levels of thoughtfulness, impulse control and organization.
 Extraversion is displayed by those who enjoy interacting with other people, are full of energy, talkative and assertive.
 Agreeableness reflects an individual’s concern for social harmony, optimistic thinking and their willingness to compromise their own interests for those of others.
 Neuroticism is associated with emotional instability and those who are high in this trait often experience high levels of sadness, moodiness, anxiety and any other negative feelings.

 # Data

-The dataset was downloaded from the UCI (University of California Irvine) machine learning repository (link here).
+The dataset was downloaded from the UCI (University of California Irvine) machine learning repository (link [here](https://archive.ics.uci.edu/ml/datasets/Drug+consumption+%28quantified%29)).
 The data was recorded for 1885 individuals who responded to online surveys.
 The test for the OCEAN model involves answering a series of questions (typically 40-60 questions) using a scale from 1-5 (1 representing ‘strongly disagree’ and 5 representing strongly agree).
 The answers are then used to calculate an unitless score for each personality trait.

-In addition to scores for the Big Five personality traits, the data also contained values for age (ranged values, e.g. 18-24), highest educational status, gender, country, ethnicity and two other personality measures labelled as ‘Impulsivity’ and ‘Sensation Seeking’.
+In addition to scores for the Big Five personality traits, the data also contains values for age (ranged values, e.g. 18-24), highest educational status, gender, country, ethnicity and two other personality measures labelled as ‘Impulsivity’ and ‘Sensation Seeking’.
 There are also an additional 18 columns, one for each of the various legal and illegal substances where participants gave one of the following answers: CL0 = Never Used, CL1 = Used over a Decade Ago, CL2 = Used in Last Decade, CL3 = Used in Last Year, CL4 =  Used in Last Month, CL5 = Used in Last Week, CL6 = Used in Last Day.

 These substances were as follows (ordered): alcohol, amphetamines, amyl nitrate, benzodiazepines, caffeine, cannabis, chocolate, cocaine, crack, ecstasy, heroin, ketamine, legal highs, LSD, Methamphetamine, mushrooms, nicotine and volatile substance abuse.